Application for the first Semester

 Certificate of language skills in German.
 Exceptions: Applicants who have a bachelor’s degree from a university where German is the official teaching language.
 You can find further information on language skills in German at the time of application and enrollment here.

-Applicants who are not able to provide a certificate of the final degree of their undergraduate program by May 31st can still apply submitting their current level of academic performance (Transcript of Records) instead.
-In that case, students must have already acquired two-thirds of the credit points of their undergraduate program as a basic requirement.
+Applicants who are not able to provide a certificate of the final degree of their undergraduate program by the end of the application period (f.e. because they are in their last semester of their Bachelor's program) can still apply submitting their current level of academic performance (Transcript of Records) instead.
+In said case, students must have already acquired two-thirds of the credit points of their undergraduate program as a basic requirement.
 The Transcript of Records must provide at least 30 ECTS in economics and 20 ECTS in quantitative methods.
 In the selection process, the average grade of the current level of academic performance will be taken into account.
 A certificate of the final degree of the undergraduate program must be provided until the end of the first semester of the master program.

 If you apply with a final degree that you have obtained outside the European Higher Education Area which also displays your credits to differ from the European Credit Transfer and Accumulation System (ECTS), it is essential to add an appropriate conversion key to your application documents!
 The conversion key must reveal the amount of hours necessary in order to obtain one credit at your university.
 Thus, it can be ensured that your academic performance will be converted correctly into ECTS credits in the selection process by Freie Universität Berlin.
 You can get the conversion key from the university issuing the certificate of your final degree.

 Information on tuition fees